ahmedelhassanin1994/design_patterns/README.md

 Use Cases:
 * Copying objects with expensive initialization (e.g., large data structures).
 * Situations where object properties need to be copied.

+# State Design Pattern :
+is a behavioral pattern that allows an object to change its behavior when its internal state changes.
+The object appears to change its class dynamically by delegating tasks to the current state.

+Use Cases:
+* Media players (e.g., play, pause, stop states).
+* Workflow systems (e.g., draft, review, publish states).